Is Marijuana Addictive? And 5 Other FAQs For The Weed-Curious

 Smoking weed is a growing pastime for many parents who need a break.
 But how much do you really know about that pot you’re putting in your body?
 Lots of people use drugs without knowing everything — or even the basics — about how they work.
 But there are some crucial questions you should know the answers to.
 Is marijuana addictive?
-Can you overdose on marijuana?
+Does smoking weed make you lose weight?
 What’s the safest kind of pot?
 Whether you’ve been smoking since college or are only recently getting into cannabis, this is what you need to know.

 Is Marijuana Addictive?

 For those who indulge in pot, there is a small risk of addiction, says Sarah Mann, a physician at the Mindful Medicine Clinic.
 About one in 10 people who use marijuana will develop an addiction, according to the Centers for Disease Control and Prevention.
 However, for those who started using cannabis before they were 18, that number increases to one in six.

 Marijuana addiction is referred to as marijuana use disorder, and people with this condition have varying symptoms.
 Some experience a dependence on cannabis and can’t function without it.
 They may also develop a tolerance, and they’ll need more weed than they used to to get the same high.
 Others face withdrawal symptoms when they go without pot, including anxiety, insomnia, loss of appetite, irritability, mood swings, and aggression.

 However, not everyone who is addicted to weed has dependence, tolerance, and withdrawal.
 Rather, the hallmark of addiction is not being able to stop using weed even though it’s having negative consequences on your life, such as by causing health, family, work, and legal problems.